Preventing, Identifying, and Treating Worms in Cats

 While we've sourced all of the cat deworming information and recommendations below directly from leading veterinarians across the country, please make sure to seek out the advice of your own veterinarian or find a trusted vet near you using the GeniusVets Directory.

 Intestinal parasites are typically little worms that live in your cat's gastrointestinal tract, which are the tubes that go from the stomach to the colon.
 The most common types of parasites that we see in cats in terms of intestinal parasites are roundworms, hookworms, and tapeworms.
 We’ll occasionally see whipworms and giardia in cats, but they all have a string-like appearance.
 We can sometimes them on a fecal flotation, or we can send them off to the lab for enzyme or PCR testing.
 Kittens can pick them up in utero or they can be passed between the mom and the kittens.
 Cats can also pick them up by being outdoors or being exposed to other infected cats inside.

-Intestinal parasites can wreak havoc on your cat's intestinal system, and they can cause bleeding, cramping, weight loss, runny stool or diarrhea that sometimes has blood in it, unwillingness to eat, general discomfort, and sometimes the cat can get an intestinal blockage.
+Intestinal parasites can wreak havoc on your cat's intestinal system, and they can cause bleeding, cramping, weight loss, runny stool, or diarrhea that sometimes has blood in it, unwillingness to eat, general discomfort, and sometimes the cat can get an intestinal blockage.
 There are instances, however, when the cat shows no symptoms.
 Either way, parasites are not good for the intestines, as they can cause inflammation of the intestinal wall, and they decrease the amount of nutrition that your cat gets because they’re essentially stealing it from the cat.

 The easiest and best thing to do is to keep your pet on monthly prevention.
 All kittens have a series of deworming treatments.
 As an adult cat, we recommend either monthly deworming medications or twice a year, depending on the cat’s lifestyle.
 Some cats are just indoors, so we might even be okay with once a year, but we still recommend that every cat gets dewormed.